-NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of Shareholders of Algoma Central Corporation (the "Company") will be held in a virtual-only format via a live webcast available at www.virtualshareholdermeeting.com/ALC2021, on Wednesday, May 5, 2021 at the hour of 11:30 a.m.
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of Shareholders of Algoma Central Corporation (the "Company") will be held virtually via a live webcast available at www.virtualshareholdermeeting.com/ALC2022, on Wednesday, May 4, 2022 at the hour of 11:30 a.m.
 (EDT) for the following purposes:

-- to receive the annual financial statements for the year ended December 31, 2020 and the report of the auditors thereon (the "Financial Statements") (see the "Business of the Meeting - Receipt of Financial Statements and Auditor's Report" section in the Management Information Circular [the "Circular"]); - 2. to elect directors (see the "Business of the Meeting Election of Directors" section in the Circular); - 3. to appoint an auditor and authorize the directors of the Company to fix their remuneration and the terms of their engagement (see the "Business of the Meeting Appointment of an Auditor" section in the Circular); - 4. to consider and if thought advisable, pass an ordinary resolution to approve the continuation of the Company's stock option plan and authorize the grant of all currently available option entitlements issuable thereunder until May 5, 2024 as more particularly described in the Circular; - 5. to ratify, confirm and approve amendments to Sections 7.01 and 7.05 of General By-Law No. 1 of the Company, as more particularly described in the Circular; and - 6. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- to receive the annual financial statements for the year ended December 31, 2021 and the report of the auditors thereon (the "Financial Statements") (see the "Business of the Meeting - Receipt of Financial Statements and Auditor's Report" section in the Management Information Circular [the "Circular"]); - 2. to elect directors (see the "Business of the Meeting Election of Directors" section in the Circular); - 3. to appoint an auditor and authorize the directors of the Company to fix their remuneration and the terms of their engagement (see the "Business of the Meeting Appointment of an Auditor" section in the Circular); and, - 4. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.